Woodford 4-H Volunteer Screening

 - Completion of The Abuse and Neglect Child Reporting Act (ANCRA) training.

-After the application has been cleared through the Illinois State Police, DCFS, the reference forms have been returned and an interview has been conducted, you will receive a letter indicating your status as an Extension/4-H volunteer.
+After the application, all forms and the electronic criminal background and registered sex offender check through Sterling Volunteers has been completed and returned, and an interview has been conducted, you will receive a letter indicating your status as an Extension/4-H volunteer.
 This process can take 2 to 3 weeks or as long as 6 to 8 weeks – we appreciate your patience in completing this process.

 Please note -- getting reference forms back to our office is the MAJOR delay in completing the approval process.
 Please follow-up with your references and call our office to find out the status of your application.